 I Wish I Hadn’t Worried So Much About My Home’s Messiness

 I wish I hadn’t worried that my house was too messy for people to come over.
 For some reason, I felt people would judge me because my home isn’t always Instagram-worthy.
-We have a big family, and things are often a disaster.
+We have a large family, and things often turn into a disaster.
 Kids don’t care, including other people’s kids.
 So why did I?
 I wish I had let my kids be kids without getting bogged down by extra laundry and dirty dishes.
 Life is too short to worry about what other people think.

 I Wish I Had Planned for Children Earlier